Sept 2019 - 96.9% Oct 2019 - 96.7%

 In the Early Years at Amberley Primary School we believe that every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 All members of the Foundation Stage team share the same values and practices, placing high importance on creating a calm and caring environment for the children to be in, therefore enabling them to feel happy, safe, respected and confident to enjoy their learning.
 We intend that our curriculum educates all children in knowledge, skills and understanding to be effective, resilient, curious, independent learners that believe in themselves and their abilities.

-At Amberley our curriculum in Early Years ensures that all 17 aspects within the Early Years Foundation Stage Profile are covered and children learn by engaging in well-planned, play based learning activities that meet the developmental needs of all our children.
+At Amberley our curriculum in Early Years ensures that all 7 areas of learning (the 3 prime areas and the 4 specific areas) within the Early Years Foundation Stage Profile are covered and children learn by engaging in well-planned, play based learning activities that meet the developmental needs of all our children.
 The EYFS provision provides opportunities for our children to independently explore learning opportunities based on their own fascinations as well as structured adult led activities both indoors and outdoors to enable every child to achieve their next steps in learning.

 We understand that each child is unique and work in partnership with parents and carers; our open door policy means we are always available to speak to parents and encourage them to share information about their child.
 This ensures our pupils thrive in school and reach their full potential from their various starting points.